The North Ridge of Lone Pine Peak is alpine ridge climbing at its finest!

 North Ridge of Lone Pine Peak – 2 days with a bivy on the route

-One of the challenges of this option is rock climbing with an overnight pack.
+The biggest challenge of this option is rock climbing with an overnight pack.
 Carrying essential gear to spend a night out we start up the Meysan Lakes trailhead and hike to the base of the route.
-We gear up for rock climbing and start up the route.
-The first part of the climb entails 3rd class to moderate 5th class pitches negotiating towers and notches.
-This leads to two 5.7 pitches that encompass some of the most strenuous moves on the route.
+The first part of the climb entails 3rd to moderate 5th class pitches negotiating towers and notches.
+This leads to two 5.7 pitches containing the most strenuous moves on the route.
 Finishing these pitches rewards us with a small flat bivy site offering a breathtaking view of the Owens Valley.
-After normal snow years we melt snow for water through sometime in July, after which we need to carry all our water.
-After a night out the second half of the route offers moderate 5th class pitches as it leads around a few pinnacles.
+After normal snow years we can melt snow for water through mid-July, after which we need to carry all our water.
+After a night out the second half of the route offers moderate 5th class pitches leading around a few pinnacles.
 The difficulty increases higher up but generally not as strenuous as the day-1 climbing.
-The route tops out directly on the summit.
+The finishes directly on the summit.

 North Ridge of Lone Pine Peak – 2-3 days with a bivy below the route

 This option is a hybrid of the other two options.
-In this alternative we hike with overnight gear to a spot below the start of the route, or some prefer to hike to Grass Lake.
+In this alternative we hike with overnight gear to Grass Lake.
 Waking by headlamp we hike to the base of the route which is at approximately 9300’/2850m.
 After climbing the route as described above we descend to our camp where we pack up and head out, or spend the night and return to the cars on the 3rd day.
 This option cuts out some of the elevation gain that is covered on the 1-day option and eliminates the need to carry an overnight pack on the route.

-Any date between June – Oct 1.
-Book using the button below or contact our office.
+Any date between June 1 – Oct 31.
+Book using the buttons below or contact our office.